maxmouchet/julia-node-extension-demo/README.md

 ## Project Status

-The package is tested against Julia 1.4 and Node.js v10/v14.
+The package is tested against Julia 1.4 and Node.js v10/v14, on Ubuntu and macOS.